beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 ## Pointer Types {#pttypes}

-Well, this is all well and good.
+So... this is all well and good.
 You can now successfully take the address of a variable and print it on the screen.
 There's a little something for the ol' resume, right?
 Here's where you grab me by the scruff of the neck and ask politely what the frick pointers are good